edriso/server-side-tips-n-tricks/README.md

 <details>
 <summary>
-A social app, handle API for add/remove post from favorites
+A social app, handle API for add/remove post from favorites.
 </summary>

 **What I did**: